The World of the Paris Adventuress

-As I delved deeper into the dictionary definitions, I realized like all dictionary definitions (which were mostly written by men) they are essentially colored by the social and moral lense of the time.
+As I delved deeper into the dictionary definitions, I became aware that most dictionary definitions (which were mostly written by men) are essentially influenced by the social and moral viewpoints of the time.
 Thus an “Adventuress” is defined by the words “speculator” and “unscrupulous” or “questionable” in her quest for empowerment.
 Many stories of these women populate English literature.
-VANITY FAIR features the character ‘Becky Sharp‘ and she is a perfect example of the Victorian era views.
+VANITY FAIR features the character ‘Becky Sharp’ and she is a perfect example of the Victorian era views.
 Her ambition is her undoing, her demise both socially and romantically, destroys her.
 Rarely is there a happy ending, except in the case of the novel JANE EYRE or JANE AUSTIN who step a little toe outside of convention and end up happy in the end.

 Josephine Baker an American woman of color started out as an exotic dancer showcasing her spark and unusual beauty.
 She literally took Paris by storm in the 1920s.
 She always fought for equality and was awarded the CROIX de GUERRE for her work during WWII.
 Sometimes, the rewards for living outside the lines such as FAME or FORTUNE come with a high cost to a personal life but in the end the ADVENTURESS lives on her own terms.